kartiksethi/L-Systems/README.md

 An implementation of the famous [**L-Systems**](https://en.wikipedia.org/wiki/L-system) in OpenGL.

-A glimse of the ouput:
+A glimpse of the ouput:
 ![Image Night Scene](/images/blossoms.png)

 ![Image Sunset Scene](/images/rye.png)